Circular economy concept may boost regional recycling, reuse

 Members of the boards of directors of the Benton County and Boston Mountain solid waste districts met June 1 via teleconference.
 The Benton County Solid Waste District serves that county, and the Boston Mountain Solid Waste District serves Washington and Madison counties.

-The board members heard from the directors of both districts and from Holtmeyer about the services now available and endorsed the idea of area cities and counties and others working together on recycling.
+Board members heard from the directors of both districts and from Holtmeyer about the services available, and endorsed the idea of the area's cities and counties and others working together on recycling.

-One of the tasks set for the project is to look for areas that have adopted large-scale or regional solutions to recycling and waste reduction and that have built a circular economy.
-Then, local officials should consider if those systems might work in Northwest Arkansas.
+One task is to look for areas that have adopted large-scale or regional solutions to recycling and waste reduction and that have built a circular economy.
+Then, local officials should consider if those systems would work in Northwest Arkansas.

-The study detailed two examples of how recycling and a circular economy work.
-One is a Springdale company, Northwest Rags.
-The other is Ripple Glass, a company founded in Kansas City, Mo., in 2009 to address local concerns about waste.
-Ripple Glass has grown into a regional glass recycling and reuse business.

-Vance Brock founded Northwest Rags with his parents about 22 years ago, he said.
-The business initially focused on finding used clothing that was being discarded locally, but which could be used in other parts of the world.

 Peter Nierengarten, environmental director for Fayetteville, said a regional approach to recycling and waste reduction would benefit everyone, including Fayetteville, which has its own municipal services.
 With the growing population in the area, people frequently live in one place and work in another, he said.
 Having a common approach to recycling makes it easier to know what can and can't be recycled.